Ductal Carcinoma in Situ (DCIS)

 Stage I Breast Cancer

-breast cancer is an early stage of invasive breast cancer.
-In stage I breast cancer:
+This stage of breast cancer is an early form of invasive breast cancer.
+In this case:

 There are two types of stage II breast cancer: